pauldolden/pauldolden/README.md

-## Hi, I'm Paul and this is where I do code.
+## Hi, I'm Paul 👋

-I'm a developer from the UK, currently working as a full-stack engineer for <a href="https://thefa.com">The FA</a>.
+I'm a developer from the UK, currently working as a senior full-stack engineer for <a href="https://thefa.com">The FA</a>.

 I like writing code and spend my time bouncing between any number of unfinished projects.